theelims/ESP32-sveltekit/README.md

 This project aims to port the fabulous [rjwats/esp8266-react](https://github.com/rjwats/esp8266-react) project to Sveltekit and to add some more useful features.

-A simple, secure and extensible framework for IoT projects built on ESP32 platforms with responsive [Sveltekit](https://kit.svelte.dev/) front-end built with [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).
+A simple, secure and extensible framework for IoT projects for ESP32 platforms with responsive [Sveltekit](https://kit.svelte.dev/) front-end built with [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).

 First Step - recreate the Front End with SvelteKit: